Elefi/oswriting/hacktoberfest2018.md

 **Difficulty Level:** Will the contributor need little to no experience (*Beginner*), some experience (*Entry level*), or a lot of experience (*Knowledgable*) with the topic(s)?
 List all that apply.

+*Keep this list in alphabetical order.
+Make sure to include the horizontal line above and below each entry.*

 ___

 ## The CPython Developer's Guide
 [https://github.com/python/devguide](https://github.com/python/devguide)

-From the website: "This guide is a comprehensive resource for contributing to Python – for both new and experienced contributors."
-Python focused.
+From the website: *"This guide is a comprehensive resource for contributing to Python – for both new and experienced contributors."* Python focused.

 **Writing category:**

 **Coding language(s):**

 **Difficulty Level:**

+---

 ## freeCodeCamp Guide
 [https://github.com/freeCodeCamp/guide](https://github.com/freeCodeCamp/guide)